Swedes gear up for hunting season. As the summer comes to an end, fall inevitably draws nearer, and with fall comes the hunting season.

 The accomplishment has been controversial, however, particularly with farmers and with Sweden’s aboriginal Sami people (known commonly outside Sweden as Lapps), whose reindeer herds represent easy prey for predators.
 Government programs compensate both groups for many of their losses.
 The reappearance of bears, wolverines and wolves on the outskirts of remote settlements throughout Scandinavia has also led to concern from small farmers and village residents.

 The lynx, also nearly extinct, is slowly regaining its numbers.
 At the same time, this feline predator, despite its relatively small size compared to mountain lions of North America, is encroaching on reindeer and domestic stock.
-Bo Toresson, chairman of the Swedish Association for Hunting and Wildlife Management (Svenska Jägareförbundet), has supported measures to control the lynx population by professional hunters.
+Bo Toresson, chairman of the Swedish Association for Hunting and Wildlife Management (Svenska Jägareförbundet), has supported measures to control the lynx population - at present at a little over 1,000 animals - by professional hunters.

 The Sami are also calling for control of the growing wolverine population, which these traditionally nomadic herders blame for loss of reindeer.
 On the other hand, far from the spiritual and natural attitudes of native North American tribes, the much modernized Sami (snowmobile-riding hunters and herders who have obtained measurable political clout) display little reverence for any flora or fauna that impede the unlimited expansion of their vast reindeer holdings.

-Although the wolverine's name in Swedish is actually an old word that means “glutton,” recent documentary film footage indicates that the animal is neither as vicious nor aggressive toward humans as its reputation suggests.
+The wolverine’s name in Swedish (järv) has been translated to for instance German as Vielfrass, which means “glutton,” but recent documentary film footage indicates that the animal is neither as vicious nor aggressive toward humans as its reputation suggests.
 But research remains to be done about population densities and natural habits so that the elusive and wide-ranging wolverine, seldom encountered by hunters, can be properly maintained as an important predator in the wilderness.

 One of the friendliest of the bear species, the Scandinavian brown bear was reduced to only about 100 animals in Sweden by early in the 20th century.
 Naturally an omnivore, Swedish brown bears find farm animals and reindeer to be easy prey.
 But only seven attacks of bears during the last century caused injuries to people, and the last recorded fatality following a bear attack was in 1902.
-Today, assisted by closely related bear species from neighboring countries, the population has increased to more than 1,000, and some carefully controlled hunting of around 70 bears per year is licensed to professionals.
+Today, assisted by closely related bear species from neighboring countries, the population has increased to around 3,000, and some carefully controlled hunting of around 250 bears per year is licensed to professionals.